aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/changing-the-font-and-color-of-a-cell/_index.md

 ---
 title: Change Font and Color of a Cell
 type: docs
 weight: 40
 url: /net/aspose-cells-griddesktop/change-the-font-and-color-of-a-cell/
 keywords: GridDesktop,font,color,change font,change color
 description: This article introduces how to update font and color in the cell in the Worksheet in GridDesktop.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-In this topic, we will discuss about changing the font and font color of a cell in GridDesktop.
-This feature provides more in depth control of worksheets to developers.
+In this topic, we will discuss changing the font and font color of a cell in GridDesktop.
+This feature provides more in‑depth control of worksheets for developers.
 Using this feature, developers can customize the font and color of any desired cell.

 {{% /alert %}}
 ## **Changing the Font & Color of a Cell**
 To change the font and color of a cell using Aspose.Cells.GridDesktop, please follow the steps below:

 - Access any desired **Worksheet**
 - Access a **Cell** whose font and color are to be changed
 - Create a customized **Font**
 - Set the **Font** of the **Cell** to the customized one
 - Finally, set **Font Color** of the **Cell** to any desired **Color**

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithCells-ChangeFontColorOfCell-1.cs" >}}

 {{% alert color="primary" %}}

-If you only need to get information about the font or font color of the cell then you can also use **GetFont** and **GetFontColor** methods of the cell.
+If you only need to get information about the font or font color of the cell, then you can also use **GetFont** and **GetFontColor** methods of the cell.

 {{% /alert %}}